Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Oktober 2024 05.26.02 UTC
+- WIB: Selasa, 1 Oktober 2024 06.24.52 UTC
-- WITA: Selasa, 1 Oktober 2024 06.26.02 UTC
+- WITA: Selasa, 1 Oktober 2024 07.24.52 UTC
-- WIT: Selasa, 1 Oktober 2024 07.26.02 UTC
+- WIT: Selasa, 1 Oktober 2024 08.24.52 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: success
+Kategori: attitude